 Low Inventory Never Really Recovered

-Need help buying a home?
+Need representation for buying or selling a home?

-Call or Text Matt & Meray
+Contact Matt & Meray

 This makes home buying especially difficult for first time home buyers and any buyer short on cash.
 Even if the buyer has great credit and a top lender, if they are competing with another buyer with more cash, guess who wins!
 When these housing shortages occur it never recovers quickly and it’s a long grind.